 - Identify any additional information, limited to one page, to support the eligibility determination request.

 - Provide copies of all supporting documentation, including referenced authorities.

 - Provide a point of contact if additional information is required.

-Eligibility determinations explicitly state what types of sources of supply are available to an entity along with any applicable limitations.
+Eligibility determinations state what types of sources of supply are available to an entity along with any applicable limitations.
 Limitations include the following, but not limited to: